 Dental crowns strengthen and restore teeth that are broken and decayed.
 They also improve your appearance and make you happy to smile.
 Dr. Rasmi Akel at Perfect Smile Dentistry provides dental crowns in a comforting environment where you can relax and watch digital movies while he gives you a new crown.
-Contact one of his offices in Wellington and Boynton Beach, Florida, or schedule an appointment online if you need a crown or have any dental concern that needs expert attention.
+Contact one of his offices in Boynton Beach, Florida, or schedule an appointment online if you need a crown or have any dental concern that needs expert attention.

 Dental crowns are often called caps because that’s what they do: they cap or “cover” a tooth.
 Because they completely cover the tooth, they protect the underlying structure while restoring its normal shape and size.

 Dental crowns are durable and securely cemented either to the original tooth or an implant.
 As a result, they function just as well as the original tooth.

 Dental crowns can be produced from a variety of materials.
 Each one has different benefits, so Dr. Akel will talk with you about the materials he recommends for your dental work.

 Crowns are made from resin, porcelain, metal, or porcelain fused to metal.
 While resin materials are the least expensive, they’re not as strong as the others.
 Porcelain is strong, but not as sturdy as metal.
 Both resin and porcelain crowns resemble normal teeth.
 Porcelain is often recommended for front teeth and visible surfaces because it looks the most natural.

 When metal is used as part of your crown, it’s usually an alloy, which is a mixture of several metals.
 Gold alloys contain gold, copper, and other metals.
 Base metal alloys are made from stainless steel, titanium, or titanium mixed with other metals.